Effective as of: December 20, 2022

-You can visit Our Service without telling Us who you are or revealing Personally Identifiable Information about yourself, however, doing so may render certain Henkel service’s unavailable to you.
-You may, however, choose to provide “Personally Identifiable Information” (defined as information that identifies you personally, such as your first and last name, e-mail address, phone number, address, and full payment account number).
+You can visit Our Service without telling Us who you are or revealing Personal Information about yourself, however, doing so may render certain Henkel Services unavailable to you.
+You may, however, choose to provide Personal Information (defined as information that identifies you or that can reasonably identify you personally, such as your first and last name, e-mail address, phone number, address, and full payment account number).

 The types of information that Henkel may collect about you include, but are not limited to:

 If you choose to participate in activities made available by our Services such as website registrations, contests, sweepstakes, questionnaires, surveys, consumer service contacts, product purchases, mobile applications, social media platforms, or through Our online Careers portal or employment inquiries, Henkel will collect Personal Information that you provide.

 We may enhance or merge the information that you provide to Us directly with information from other sources, including third parties, for the purposes described below.
 As an example, if you use or add a method of payment within our Service, we may combine that with information we receive from payment processors regarding transactions made with the same payment method.